matt-gardner/pra/input/relation_metadata.md

 ---
 layout: page
-title: Experiment Spec
+title: Relation Metadata
 ---
-# KB Files Format

-This is a directory that contains information about a KB.
-It generally has the following entries:
+# Relation Metadata

+This is a directory that contains metadata about the relations in your graph.
+None of this is required for the PRA code to function, but if you want to restrict predictions based on relation ranges, or keep the code from cheating by using known inverses, you should specify the directory containing these files in the experiment specification.
+The directory generally has the following
+entries:

 * `category_instances/`: A directory containing all of the instances of each category, one category per file (format is just one instance per line).
-This is necessary for restricting the predictions that PRA makes - the `category_instances/` file has all acceptable target nodes for each relation.
+This, in conjunction with a `ranges.tsv` file, is necessary for restricting the predictions that PRA makes.

 * `domains.tsv`: A mapping from relations to the category corresponding to the relation's domain.
   Currently unused.
 Format is `[relation] \t [domain]`, where `domain` must have a corresponding